-An individual holding a tenure-track faculty appointment must, by the end of the probationary period, either be granted tenure or be given a terminal appointment; such an individual cannot be retained or rehired on a non-tenured, full-time basis past the maximum probationary period except under extraordinary circumstances and with the approval of the Provost, including use of a non-tenure trackresearch-track, teaching-track, practitioner-track, and clinical-track faculty title.
+(b) An individual holding a tenure-track faculty appointment must, by the end of the probationary period, either be granted tenure or be given a terminal appointment; such an individual cannot be retained or rehired on a non-tenured, full-time basis past the maximum probationary period except under extraordinary circumstances and with the approval of the Provost, including use of a research-track, teaching-track, practitioner-track, and clinical-track faculty title.

-When there is a proposal to appoint an individual to a research-track, teaching-track, practitioner-track, or clinical-track, non-tenure-track-position who previously had tenure-track faculty status, the proposal will be submitted for the Provost's approval.
-Documentation must be submitted to show that the individual actually will have the work profile of the appropriate track a non-tenure-track faculty member and that the proposal is appropriate within the tenure system.
+(c) When there is a proposal to appoint an individual to a research-track, teaching-track, practitioner-track, or clinical-track, position who previously had tenure-track faculty status, the proposal will be submitted for the Provost's approval.
+Documentation must be submitted to show that the individual actually will have the work profile of the appropriate track and that the proposal is appropriate within the tenure system.
 It would be particularly unusual to approve such a shift in the year leading up to the Tenure Decision Date.

-Each school policy shall maintain a limit for the maximum number of non-tenure-track teaching-track-faculty appointments, as a percentage of tenured and tenure-track faculty appointments, so as to preserve the tenure system as the principal form of faculty appointment.
+(d) Each school policy shall maintain a limit for the maximum number of teaching-track- faculty appointments, as a percentage of tenured and tenure-track faculty appointments, so as to preserve the tenure system as the principal form of faculty appointment.

-Periodically during the continuing appointment of a research-track, teaching-track, practitioner-track, or clinical-track, non-tenure-track faculty member, full-time or part-time, at three-to-five-year intervals as stated in approved school guide lines, the individual's performance should receive careful review by an appropriate faculty committee as to whether promotion is appropriate and whether reappointment is appropriate.
+(e) Periodically during the continuing appointment of a research-track, teachingtrack, practitioner-track, or clinical-track, faculty member, full-time or part-time, at three-to-five-year intervals as stated in approved school guide lines, the individual's performance should receive careful review by an appropriate faculty committee as to whether promotion is appropriate and whether reappointment is appropriate.